elastic/logstash/.github/ISSUE_TEMPLATE/bug.md

 **Steps to reproduce**:

-Please include a *minimal* but *complete* recreation of the problem, including (e.g.) index creation, mappings, settings, query etc.  The easier you make for us to reproduce it, the more likely that somebody will take the time to look at it.
+Please include a *minimal* but *complete* recreation of the problem, including (e.g.) pipeline definition(s), settings, locale, etc.  The easier you make for us to reproduce it, the more likely that somebody will take the time to look at it.